 When Does it Apply?

-The policy requires a "suspension" of operations, which means a temporary, but complete, end to activity.
+The policy requires a "suspension" of operations, which means a temporary, but complete, end to the activity.
 These policies do not apply merely for a slowdown or reduction in operations.
 Similarly, coverage is not available just for the interruption of work on a particular project when the business as a whole continues.

-While fire loss or damage causing a business's suspension is most frequently specified in the policies, business interruption resulting from riot, civil commotion and order of civil authority, among others, have been included. (see National Children's Expositions Corp. v.
+While fire loss or damage causing a business's suspension is most frequently specified in the policies, business interruption resulting from riot, civil commotion, and order of civil authority, among others, have been included. (see National Children's Expositions Corp. v.
 Anchor Ins.
 Co.
 (2nd Cir.
-1960) 279 F.2d 428 (fire, lightening strikes, riot, explosion, falling aircraft, collapse, earthquake, water, or the elements but excluding war); Altru Health System v.
+1960) 279 F.2d 428 (fire, lightning strikes, riot, explosion, falling aircraft, collapse, earthquake, water, or the elements but excluding war); Altru Health System v.
 American Protection Ins.
 Co.
 (8th Cir.
 2001) 238 F.3d 961 (wherein state health authorities closed a hospital for three weeks when the city water system failed during a flood).

-Further, the suspension must be caused by direct physical loss of or damage to property at the premises.
+Further, the suspension must be caused by the direct physical loss of or damage to property at the premises.
 Courts interpret these policies to require "physical" damage even when the policy does not contain the word "physical" in order to avoid transforming business interruption insurance into financial guarantee insurance.

 What is Covered?

-Where a policy provides coverage for both loss of net income, and continuing operating expenses, these coverages apply separately.
+Where a policy provides coverage for both losses of net income, and continuing operating expenses, these coverages apply separately.
 Thus, the insured may be entitled to recover normal operating expenses even when the business was operating at a net loss over operating costs when the business interruption event occurred.